Find Nearby Accommodation

 - Best Time

-- Any season works well since cave temperature is constant.
-Spring (September-November) and autumn (March-May) offer pleasant weather for the surrounding areas.
-Avoid peak school holidays if crowds concern you.
-Tours run most days; check ahead for tour times.
+- Any season works well since cave temperature is constant year-round.
+Spring (September-November) and autumn (March-May) offer pleasant weather for the surrounding bushwalks and swimming holes.
+Open Thursday to Monday; daily during NSW school holidays.

 Good to Know